somatechlat/somafractalmemory/docs/technical-manual/index.md

+---
+title: "Technical Manual"
+purpose: "This manual is for SREs, platform engineers, and operators responsible for deploying and running SomaFractalMemory."
+audience:
+  - "Operators and SREs"
+last_updated: "2025-10-16"
+---

 # Technical Manual

 This manual is for SREs, platform engineers, and operators responsible for deploying and running SomaFractalMemory.
 It documents: